 These are some of the most common topics I’ve encountered while helping premed students craft an essay for medical school admission.
 You may think it’s unique and positions you as special but to an AdCom we see these statements everyday.

-When you have a theme to your essay it makes it very easy for your reader to follow along and will help you standout from everyone else applying to medical school.
+If you have a theme to your essay it will be very easy for your reader to follow along and will help you stand out from everyone else applying to medical school.

-Just by applying the principles I outlined above you are going to be years ahead of everyone else applying to medical school with their boring and uninspiring medical school essays that do nothing to get them closer to a medical school interview.
+Just by applying the principles I outlined above you are going to be years ahead of everyone else applying to medical school with their drilling and uninspiring medical school essays that do nothing to get closer to a medical school interview.

-You do remember that the whole purpose of your medical school personal statement is to convince the admissions committee to want to meet you in person by offering you a medical school interview!
+You do remember that the whole purpose of your medical school personal statement is to get the admissions committee to meet you in person by offering you a medical school interview!

 When Joanna began applying a theme to her medical school personal statement her essay started to come together effortlessly and was a solid mix of making a strong case of why she should be admitted to medical school but did not come off as cocky or arrogant.